-Afferent fibres containing the viscerosensory information of pain and stretching reach the brain from the esophagus through the recurrent laryngeal and vagus nerves.
+Afferent fibers containing the viscerosensory information of pain and stretching reach the brain from the esophagus through the recurrent laryngeal and vagus nerves.

 The Closing Mechanism of the Esophagus

-The esophagus possesses a closing mechanism at both its upper and lower end, called the upper (UOS) and lower esophageal sphincter (LOS).
+The esophagus possesses closing mechanisms at both its upper and lower ends which are called the upper esophageal sphincter (UOS) and the lower esophageal sphincter (LOS).

 Upper esophageal sphincter (UOS)

-It consists solely of striated skeletal muscles.
-Caudal segments of the inferior pharyngeal constrictor muscle as well as a portion of the upper esophageal musculature, are part of its functional entity.
+The upper esophageal sphincter (UOS) consists solely of striated skeletal muscles.
+Caudal segments of the inferior pharyngeal constrictor muscle, as well as a portion of the upper esophageal musculature, are part of its functional entity.
 The sphincter is innervated by the glossopharyngeus and the vagus.
-The upper esophageal sphincter is a barrier against reflux and it prevents aerophagia.
+The upper esophageal sphincter is a barrier against reflux, and it prevents aerophagia.

 Lower esophageal sphincter (LOS)

-To be precise, this is not a true sphincter.
+To be precise, the lower esophageal sphincter (LOS) is not a true sphincter.
 Rather, various mechanisms interlock and form a functional entity that ultimately facilitates the sealing of the esophagus.
 The insufficient closing of the lower sphincter causes reflux of the stomach’s contents.

 Another complication of reflux disease is a peptic ulcer.